Rape during the liberation of France: U.S. military response

 A brothel, the "Blue and Gray Corral", was set up near the village of St. Renan in September 1944 by Major General Charles H. Gerhardt, commander of the 29th Infantry Division, partly to counter a wave of rape accusations against American soldiers.
 It was shut down after a mere five hours in order to prevent civilians in the United States from finding out about a military-run brothel.

 The Free French Forces high command sent a letter of complaint to the Supreme Commander Allied Expeditionary Force General Dwight D. Eisenhower.
 He gave his commanders orders to take action against all allegations of murder, rape, assault, robbery and other crimes.
 In August 1945, Pierre Voisin, mayor of Le Havre urged Colonel Thomas Weed, U.S. commander in the region, to set up brothels outside Le Havre.
 However, U.S. commanders refused.

 White American soldiers were rarely executed for rape.
 139 of the 152 troops charged with rape by the Army in France were African American.
 U.S. forces executed 29 soldiers for rape, 25 of them African American.
 Racial bias was not the only factor in the disparities.
 Most white soldiers were in mobile units, making them harder to track down, whereas most black soldiers were in stationary units.
-Rape convictions by American military courts in occupied Germany were far less racially skewed than they were in France, with only 26% of those convicted in Germany being black.
+Rape convictions by American military courts in occupied Germany were far less racially skewed than they were in France, with 26% of those convicted in Germany being black.

 Some convictions against African Americans were based on circumstantial evidence.
 For example, Marie Lepoittevin identified William Downes only because he was "much larger" than the other soldiers.
 Downes and two fellow black soldiers, James R. Parrott and Grant U. Smith, were accused of gang raping Lepoittevin and her 15-year-old daughter Louise Lagouche during a home invasion on the night of July 12, 1944, and later gang raping Louis Leveziel during another home invasion on July 26.